tramitit/guides/en/poland/passport.md

 ---
-title: "Passport"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Poland"]
+categories:
-meta_title: "Applying for a Polish Passport"
+- Poland
+date: '2024-06-07'
-description: "Step-by-step guide on how to apply for a Polish passport"
+description: Learn how Polish citizens can apply for a Polish Passport, including eligibility verification, required documents, application submission, and processing times.
 draft: false
+meta_title: 'How to Obtain a Polish Passport: Application Process & Requirements'
+title: 'How to Obtain a Polish Passport: Application Process & Requirements'
-translationKey: "poland-passport"
+translationKey: poland-passport
 ---

 ## Description
 ### What is it?